jg-rp/python-liquid2/docs/migration.md

 ### Dedicated comment syntax

 Comments surrounded by `{#` and `#}` are enabled by default.
-Additional `#`’s can be added to comment out blocks of markup that already contain comments, as long as hashes are balanced.
+Additional `#`'s can be added to comment out blocks of markup that already contain comments, as long as hashes are balanced.

 ```liquid2
 {## comment this out for now